mitalawachat/go-grpc/03-server-streaming-rpc/README.md

   * Do steps mentioned in `01-code-generation`
   * Create request object of `welcomepb.WelcomeManyTimesRequest`
   * Request welcome service using `client.WelcomeManyTimes`
-  * Iterate over response utill you receive error
+  * Iterate over response until you receive error
     * If error **is** `io.EOF` then successfully received all response from server
     * If error **is not** `io.EOF` then something went wrong